JoseTor101/mom_middleware/README.md

 MOM Middleware is a distributed **Message-Oriented Middleware (MOM)** system primarily developed in Python, designed to facilitate asynchronous communication between clients and multiple MOM instances.
 It includes features such as topic-based messaging, queue management, and load balancing through a master node, aiming to provide a scalable and fault-tolerant solution for service-to-service communication.

+## Development Methodology
+The project was developed using the agile Scrum methodology, dividing the work into weekly sprints.
+Each sprint included planning, development, integration, and review.
+Tasks were managed through GitHub Issues, aligned with specific user stories.

 ## Team Members

 | Name | Institutional Email | Role |